shranya-cc/loan-default-prediction/README.md

 - Interactive prediction interface using Streamlit
 - Visual insights from data distribution and correlations
 - Multiple machine learning models compared for accuracy
+- A dedicated Bias Analysis notebook for analysing the biased dataset
+- Power BI report for bias analysis visualization and exploration

 ## How to Run This App? 💫